openmind-consortium/Analysis-rcs-data/README.md

 ## Structure of Repository
 - **code**
-  - functions: code for specific needs; [TBD if these are further organized in subfolders]
+  - functions: code for specific needs
   - toolboxes: turtle_son, etc...
 - **documentationFigures**
 - **testDataSets**: benchtop generated test data sets for validation of code; often generated signals are simultaneously recorded with DAQ to allow for verification of timing across data streams.